 This big thing to remember here is that making sales IS part of the process.
 Be sure you have a clearly defined process on how to properly handle a telephone inquiry, how to handle a prospect when they come into you gym, how to get a referral, how to follow up, etc. From my experience, proper follow up alone can result in a 20% improvement in sales production.
 Do you have a process in place to be sure that 100% of your new members are getting a presentation on private training?
 Also, let’s include a sales process to help improve member retention.
 So many gyms are playing defense on member retention instead of training staff on how to nurture existing member and create a sense of community.

 Most independent gym operations simply do not do enough marketing.
 They rely on one or two things to carry the day and it simply won’t sustain your gym business over the long haul.
-A gym marketing plan of action is essential.
-Of course, online marketing is important, but so is offline marketing.
+A gym marketing plan of action is essential for digital and traditional marketing.
+Of course, online digital marketing is important, but so is offline marketing.
 The way I see this – you want to become omnipresent in your marketplace.
 Everywhere the customer turns, they need to see you.
 Marketing can also be a nice retention tool to help you stay in front of your current member base.
 Please remember, if you aren’t marketing like you should, your members are seeing the competitions ads and they just might respond to that.

 This one can really be an issue for gym owners.
 Many times when we feel like we don’t have other options, we will keep employees around when they should be let go (basically, you’re held hostage).
 The key here is to create options.
 I always suggest preparing a recruiting plan of action that is followed with the same urgency to sign up new members.
 Once you have decided on who you want to hire, be sure they are being properly trained BEFORE they start in the club.
 Don’t let them practice on the paying customer.
 Plus, by having them properly trained before getting on the schedule, the likelihood of them having quick success is much greater.